florianhartung/wasm-for-plugin-systems/work/sections/generic_requirements.typ

 ==== VST3
 / Performance: The VST3 standard for plugins creating and processing audio relies on native compiled machine code just like Notepad++.
   However it's file format also accommodates for the fact that plugins might be run on more than one platform.
-  Thus the VST3 format allows for embedding of DLLS for Windows plugins, Macho-O bundles for MacOS plugins or Packages for Linux plugins.
+  Thus the VST3 format allows for embedding of DLLS for Windows plugins, Mach-O bundles for MacOS plugins or Packages for Linux plugins.

   During runtime a host application has to check whether a VST3 plugin contains machine code compiled for the current architecture.
   Then it is able to link the machine code at runtime through the operating system just like Notepad++ does.

   While there is a small overhead of checking if the targeted platform of a plugin is correct for loading a plugin, there is no overhead during execution of plugin code.
-  Thus the VST3 technology also receives a score of 5.
+  Thus the VST3 technology is evaluated at a score of 5.
 / Plugin size: 3-4
   - Same as Notepad++ probably
   - However here plugins contain more data such as images for user interfaces on average? #todo[is this true?]